 Yassin is a Palestinian writer living in Israel, and her poems are youthful, raw, and sincere.
 I've picked three that I particularly loved, and you can find more prose and poetry on her blog.
 No wonder we throw stones On the morning of 12th August,My house was razed to the groundIn Silwan, where I was...
 Continue Reading →

-Writing for liberation exercises: Stop working for a bit
+Writing for liberation exercises: Stop work-mode and task-mode for a bit

 With the pressure to get all the many many tasks done and with most people writing on the side, on top of actual paid work, it can be very easy to slip into task mode as well while writing.
 We only have an hour or two and we want to get as much done as...
 Continue Reading →